 - Refinancing existing debt/debt consolidation

-To be eligible for a business finance facility under RLS, your business must:
+To be eligible for a business finance facility under RLS, you must meet the following eligibility criteria:

 - UK-based: The borrower must be carrying out trading activity in the UK.